AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/professional-edition/step-1-of-3-add-marketo-fields-to-salesforce-professional.md

 title: Step 1 of 3 -Add Marketo Fields to Salesforce  (Professional)
 exl-id: 1b52825e-201d-4b55-8edf-444b1653d591
 ---
-# Step 1 of 3: Add Marketo Fields to Salesforce (Professional) {#step-of-add-marketo-fields-to-salesforce-professional}
+# Step 1 of 3: Add Marketo Fields to [!DNL Salesforce] (Professional) {#step-of-add-marketo-fields-to-salesforce-professional}

 >[!PREREQUISITES]
 >
->Your Salesforce instance must have access to Salesforce API's to sync data between Marketo and Salesforce.
+>Your [!DNL Salesforce] instance must have access to [!DNL Salesforce] API's to sync data between Marketo and [!DNL Salesforce].

 Marketo uses a set of fields to capture certain kinds of marketing related information.
-If you would like this data in Salesforce, please follow the instructions below.
+If you would like this data in [!DNL Salesforce], please follow the instructions below.

-1. Create three custom fields in Salesforce on the lead and contact objects: Score, Acquisition Program, and Acquisition Date.
+1. Create three custom fields in [!DNL Salesforce] on the lead and contact objects: Score, Acquisition Program, and Acquisition Date.
-1. Map these custom fields between leads and contacts so that on conversion in Salesforce, the values carry over.
+1. Map these custom fields between leads and contacts so that on conversion in [!DNL Salesforce], the values carry over.
 1. You can create other additional fields, if necessary (see the table below).

-All of these custom fields are optional and are not required to sync Marketo and Salesforce.
+All of these custom fields are optional and are not required to sync Marketo and [!DNL Salesforce].
 As a best practice, we recommend that you do create fields for Score, Acquisition Program, and Acquisition Date.

-## Add Marketo Fields to Salesforce {#add-marketo-fields-to-salesforce}
+## Add Marketo Fields to [!DNL Salesforce] {#add-marketo-fields-to-salesforce}

-Add three custom fields on the lead and contact objects in Salesforce listed above.
+Add three custom fields on the lead and contact objects in [!DNL Salesforce] listed above.
 If you want to add more, see the table of available fields at the end of this section.

 Perform the following steps for each of the three custom fields to add them.
 Start with **Score**.

-1. Log into Salesforce and click **Setup.**
+1. Log into [!DNL Salesforce] and click **[!UICONTROL Setup].**

    ![](assets/image2016-5-23-13-3a15-3a21.png)

-1. In the Build menu on the left, click **Customize** and select **Leads**.
-Click **Fields**.
+1. In the Build menu on the left, click **[!UICONTROL Customize]** and select **[!UICONTROL Leads]**.
+Click **[!UICONTROL Fields]**.

    ![](assets/image2016-5-23-13-3a20-3a5.png)

-1. Click **New** in the Custom Fields & Relationships section at the bottom of the page.
+1. Click **[!UICONTROL New]** in the [!UICONTROL Custom Fields & Relationships] section at the bottom of the page.

    ![](assets/image2016-5-26-14-3a41-3a40.png)